 Overhanging branches

-We do prune low overhanging branches to allow for reasonable access beneath the canopy.
-We do not normally prune branches that overhang adjacent properties above normal access requirements (see crown lifting in appendix 2) The height and size of a tree is not normally sufficient reason alone to prune a tree if the tree is in good structural and physiological condition.
+We do prune low overhanging branches to allow for reasonable access beneath the canopy where access is required.
+We do not normally prune branches that overhang adjacent properties above normal access requirements (see crown lifting in appendix 2).